 The sole entry in the nonacademic subcategory, this is an online training program on instructional design that works as cohort-based learning, with supervision and assistance from the creator of this curriculum, Dr. Robin Sargent.
 The course promises to provide learners with an adequate amount of theory, stressing the practical application of the acquired knowledge.
 For example, it should teach you how to record and animate quality training videos.

-During the training, you’ll master a range of authoring tools and other software to bring design concepts to life.
+During the training, you’ll get hands-on experience with a range of authoring tools and other software to bring design concepts to life.
 They include:

 • Articulate Storyline — For designing interactive eLearning experience